All published articles of this journal are available on ScienceDirect.

 The relationship between the thermal-physical characteristics of the soil (density, thermal conductivity, specific heat capacity) and the stress level s is weakly negative, regardless of the rate of concrete hardening.

-Figs. (7-8) show the regression plots for models 1 and 2 for the training, validation, and test samples, as well as for the entire dataset.
+Figs. (7 and 8) show the regression plots for models 1 and 2 for the training, validation, and test samples, as well as for the entire dataset.
 The abscissa axis of each graph shows the target values T of the stress level, and the ordinate axis shows the values Y predicted by the neural network.
 All points on these graphs are located on the straight line Y = T or near it.
 The correlation coefficients RYT between the target and predicted values are close to 1.

 Artificial neural networks also allow us to evaluate the significance of features.
 The significance of the input parameters was evaluated using the method of fixing values.
 This method is based on the assumption that if a feature is redundant, then fixing its value at the corresponding input of the neural network will not lead to a noticeable change in the values at the output.
 The algorithm for determining the significance of features is as follows: